Cor-Ina/CorinaMurg/README.md

 👋 **Hi, I'm Corina, a frontend developer with a background in math teaching.**
 <br>
-<br> My current work involves translating modern designs created by [Frontend Mentor](https://www.frontendmentor.io)
+<br> My current work involves translating modern designs created by
-<br> into accessible, responsive, and pixel-perfect websites.
+<br> [Frontend Mentor](https://www.frontendmentor.io) into accessible, responsive, and pixel-perfect websites.

 Please visit **[my Frontend Mentor page](https://www.frontendmentor.io/profile/Cor-Ina)** to learn more about my work.
-<br>I welcome questions or suggestions on how to improve my code, especially on features related to accessibility.
+<br>I welcome questions or suggestions on how to improve my code, <br>especially on features related to accessibility.